neoascetic/notes/README.md

 use it as full WYSIWYG!

 Altogether,  each cool  hacker  runs its  blog  like  this.
 And  I  am not  the exception!
-But  I didn't like  nether default Jekyll's  theme nor one  from the hundreds of available  themes.
+But  I didn't like  either default Jekyll's  theme nor one  from the hundreds of available  themes.
 They didn't have... minimalism,  even those that had "minimalistic" word  in their names.
-Minimalism not only in their look, but also  in what  is under  the  hood: within  templates, scripts,  stylesheets...
+Minimalism not only  in their look but also  in what  is under  the  hood: within  templates, scripts,  stylesheets...
-Because of  this I decide  to make my own  theme with blackjack  and everything else.
-And main requirement was simplicity in everything described above.
+Because of this, I  decided to make my own theme  with blackjack and everything else.
+And the main requirement was simplicity in everything described above.

-I am not a designer and I not  like to design things, but - wow! - minimalistic design,  when  content is  placed  at  the  forefront,  i. e.  "content  first" approach, on  the one  hand is  more comfortable for  a reader  (simply because there  is no  distracting  gimmicks), but  on  the  other hand  it  is easy  to implement.
+I  am not  a  designer and  I  do  not like  to  design things,  but  - wow!  - minimalistic design,  when content is placed  at the forefront, i.  e. "content first" approach,  on the  one hand,  is more comfortable  for a  reader (simply because there are no  distracting gimmicks), but on the other  hand, it is easy to implement.

 *Templates*: why  do we  need a lot  of partials?
-Let's make  just one,  easy modifiable and  understandable! *Stylesheets*: only base  simple layout, styles for default  elements let's leave  to a browser  - simply because  in different browsers they differs only by values of margins and paddings. *Scripts...* what the scripts, for what?!
+Let's  make just  one, easily modifiable and  understandable! *Stylesheets*: only base  simple layout, styles for default  elements let's leave  to a browser  - simply because  in different browsers they differ only by values  of margins and paddings. *Scripts...* what the scripts, for what?!
 Why do we need any kind of dynamics within simple - and trying to keep its simplicity! - blog?